Chapter 16

 Up to this point, many of our routines have relied on silent assumptions.
 A stack’s pop routine assumes the stack is non-empty.
 A withdrawal routine assumes the amount is positive and not larger than the balance.
 A search routine that begins with items.get(0) assumes the array is not empty.

-A precondition states what must be true before a routine is called.
-If the precondition is not satisfied, the caller is wrong.
-The routine is not required to continue, recover, or guess what was meant.
-It may stop immediately with a contract violation.
+Until now, those assumptions have been informal — understood by the author, perhaps noted in a comment, but invisible to the program itself.
+A precondition turns such an assumption into part of the program.
+It states what must be true before a routine is called, and if that condition is not satisfied, the caller is the one at fault.
+The routine is not required to continue, to recover, or to guess what was meant; it may stop immediately with a contract violation.

 Consider a small Wallet class: